jeckman/wpbook/README.txt

 as some other files for processing comments and the like.

 == Version History ==

+= Version 0.8 =
+* Thanks to Brandon Randon for contributing facebook invites - if you select 'display invite friends link' checkbox in the wp-admin settings for WPBook, you can invite facebook friends!
+* Display email box for commentors (optional)

 = Version 0.7.5 =
 * bug fix: style.css is in template directory, not necessarily